traffic-refinery/traffic-refinery.github.io/profiling.md

 # Cost Profiling
-`Traffic Refinery` aims to provide an intuitive platform to evaluate the system cost effects of active data representations.
+`Traffic Refinery` aims to provide an intuitive platform to evaluate the system cost effects of network data representations.
 We have initially included the capacity for profiling three metrics: state, processing, and storage.
 We choose these metrics as they directly affect the ability of a measurement system to collect features from network traffic, a fundamental prerequisite for all